Cpruitt96/Software-Engineering-Project/analysis/Iter4_SRS.md

 3.1.1.3 The game should indicate the winner when one player has no remaining ships

-3.1.1.4 The game should have a timer counting down the amount of time left for a player’s turn

-3.1.1.5 A game should indicate if an attack hits by changing the color of a cell to either green for success or gray for miss.
+3.1.1.4 A game should indicate if an attack hits by changing the color of a cell to either green for success or gray for miss.

 ### 3.1.2 Accept Input Through GUI